Haywire32/LoS-Archipelago/README.md

 The mod randomizes available levels, gear, relics and gem upgrades.
 The goal is to beat a set amount of levels to unlock the Final Fight and beat the boss.

-### What are checks?
+### What are location checks?
-- Fallen knights who have gems
+- Fallen brotherhood knights who have gems
 - Beating a level
 - Brotherhood Arks